 Paradoxical Vocal Motion or Vocal Cord Dysfunction

 Vocal cord dysfunction is the abnormal closure of the vocal cords, which causes sudden, severe attacks of breathing difficulty.
 It can occur in patients of any age, although it is most common in young, healthy females.
-It can occur in combination with asthma, or may exist alone.
+It can occur in combination with asthma or may exist alone.
 It is probably a reflex mechanism that the voice box uses to protect the lungs, involuntarily closing the vocal cords when exposed to any irritants.

 The following can trigger a VCD attack: